-Saturation - Describes the ratio of color in the picture.
+Saturation-Describes the ratio of color in the picture.

-SECAM - The Brits drive on the left, and the French watch TV in SECAM.
-SECAM is the third video standard next to PAL and NTSC.
-It is used in France and a few Eastern countries.
-The former East Germany also used the SECAM standard.
+SECAM-SECAM is the third video standard like PAL and NTSC.
+Today it is used only in France and a number of Eastern countries.
+East Germany, for example, also once used the SECAM standard.

-Storyboard - Unlike the -> timeline, the storyboard offers a thematic overview of your video project.
+Storyboard-Unlike the -> timeline, the storyboard offers a thematic overview of your video project.
 Individual scenes can be identified easily, but it does not deliver a sense of the actual length of the project.

-SVCD - Abbreviation for Super Video CD.
-SVCDs are similar to \rightarrow VCDs, but they have a great advantage in that their data is in MPEG-2 format with a \rightarrow variable bit rate.
+SVCD-Abbreviation for Super Video CD.
+SVCDs are similar to $\rightarrow$ VCDs, but they have a great advantage in that their data is in MPEG-2 format with a $\rightarrow$ variable bit rate.
 In addition, the resolution of 480 x 576 pixels is higher than that of the VCD.
-An SVCD generally can contain 45-50 minutes of video material.
+An SVCD generally can contain

+45-50 minutes of video material.
 The bit rate (audio and video) of an SVCD may not exceed 2.6 Mbps.
 SVCDs can be viewed using many standalone DVD players.